zachariahchow/cli-css/README.md

 If the user puts in a rgb value, print out the hsl an d hex values.

 ### Further
-Color the output using bash colors:
+Color the output using bash colors: (note this doesn't work on all terminals!)

 ```js